rrohm/fx-unit/README.md

 The fx-unit project is currently in a proof-of-concept phase.
 It is used in several internal projects at Aeonium Software Systems, in order to evaluate the aproach.

 If you are interested, drop a message!
-Within the next day, further documentation follows, and any comments are welcome.
+Within the next days, further documentation follows, and any comments are welcome.

 The project is open source, the code is made available under LGPL 3.